ShykulaD/kottans_frontend/Task_0/Progress_0.md

 1. Finish the course How to use Git and GitHub - [x] DONE (screenshow is in repo)

-2. Finish try.github.io - - [x] DONE
+2. Finish try.github.io - # [checkbox:checked] DONE

 3. Create repository named "kottans_frontend". - - [x] DONE  (https://github.com/ShykulaD/kottans_frontend)